gvwilson/thirdbit/src/fiction/santas/index.md

 [^absolute-expression]: In the sense of "absolute zero".

 "Robots?
-I don't know anything about robots!"
+I don't know anything about robots!
+Or about anybody replacing anybody!"
 But even as he said it,
 he remembered Santa Hood pointing the ray gun at him on board the *Dancing Marmot*.